Central Visa Unit National Visa – Long-Stay Visa

 In this regard, there is no legislation governing long-stay visas, and therefore the scope of this policy is to outline the process and guidelines for foreign nationals seeking to apply for a long-stay visa through the Maltese authorities.

 The main reasons for which an authorisation to stay in Malta for more than 90 days may be given include employment, studies, and family reunification.
-Long-stay visas may also be issued, provided that all the conditions are fulfilled, in cases of third-country nationals wishing to enter Malta for purposes of business, family visit, traineeship, sporting events, tourism, religious, medical, cultural, nomad, diplomat visits, working holiday, and humanitarian reasons.
+Long-stay visas may also be issued, provided that all the conditions are fulfilled, in cases of third-country nationals wishing to enter Malta for purposes of business, traineeship, sporting events, religious, medical, cultural, nomad, diplomat visits, working holiday, and humanitarian reasons.

 Holders of a long-stay visa enjoy freedom of movement to other Schengen countries provided that the general entry conditions are fulfilled.
 The long-stay visa does not give an absolute right of entry in the Schengen zone.
 Entry may be refused if the conditions of stay are no longer met, or if there is a risk of abuse of procedure.